 - Schedule movers early in the hopes of escrow closing sooner than scheduled.
 The escrow officer and lender have mandatory waiting periods and are also working with the local County Assessor office to record you as the new owner’s of record and delays can occur.
 Until title has transferred to the buyer, the buyer does not own the property and even accessing the property creates a possible liability for the seller, so be patient, and wait for the closing process to run its course.

-The good news is that there are things a buyer can proactively do to increase the odds of a successful closing:
+The good news is that there are things a buyer CAN DO to increase the odds of a successful closing:

 - Respond to all requests for documents or information in a timely manner.